githubbjj/flop-session/FINDINGS.md

 The lesson is the one this repository was written about in the first place.
 A verifier that only ever agrees with itself is not a verifier, and I shipped one for five days.

+One more thing worth recording: the vector set ships this exact bug as a case that must be refused. `negative_cases.legacy_receipt_current_channel` is the untagged 96-byte preimage followed by a signature over it — "mutation: remove receipt domain/version, expected: reject BadReceiptSignature".
+Had I run the negative cases first rather than the accept cases, the fault would have had a name before I found it by comparing bytes.

 ---

 ## What this implementation chose